Taking the World by Donkey

-Taking the World by Donkey is an album by the American band the Rugburns, released in 1995.
+Taking the World by Donkey is an album by the American band the Rugburns, released October 31, 1995.
 It was their final album, due to Steve Poltz's decision to pursue a solo career.
+It was a commercial failure.

 The album's first single was "War".
 The album title is a reference to the 13-year journey it took the band to sign with a major label.

 Production

 Jewel cowrote "Old Lover's House", on which she also sang.
 The album contains two unlisted tracks.

 Critical reception

 The Colorado Springs Gazette-Telegraph deemed the album " jangly, twangy, hook-filled and quite compelling."
-The Los Angeles Times concluded that "Poltz is one of the few rock writers who can be funny and sad in the same song ...
+The Los Angeles Times concluded that "Poltz is one of the few rock writers who can be funny and sad in the same song...
 Most compelling, however, is 'The Ballad of Tommy & Marla', a song about a couple of speed freaks who lived unhappily ever after."
 The Tulsa World labeled Taking the World by Donkey "the Knack with a sharper sense of humor, cooler guitar licks and no hope of success."